 Educating the Next Generation

-Zach Dunbar ’13 is a fourth-year Ph.D. student in the Cancer Sciences Ph.D. program at the University at Buffalo.
+Zach Dunbar ’13 graduated with his Ph.D. in the Cancer Sciences from the University at Buffalo in 2019.
 The Cancer Sciences Program is a hands-on partnership with Roswell Park Comprehensive Cancer Center.

 Zach’s subfield is cancer prevention.
 His research is based on tobacco control, specifically the use of e-cigarettes.
 According to Zach, e-cigarettes are the most controversial tobacco product to enter the market in the past decade.